-At BiS, we like cells and invite everyone who shares our passion.
+At BiS, we focus on cells and invite everyone who shares our passion.
 Some basic knowledge on cell biology is useful but come by and show us what your skills are and we can see how this fits in our multidisciplinary research team.

-Courses depend on the orientation of the student but could typically include Host response to biomaterials 8MM50, Machine learning in medical imaging and biology 8DM50, Cell mechanobiology and engineering 8MM40, Cell Biological Techniques 8MM20 and Microscopy for Biological Samples 8MM10.
+Courses depend on the orientation of the student but could typically include Host response to biomaterials 8MM50, Machine learning in medical imaging and biology 8DM50, Cell mechanobiology and engineering 8MM40, Cell Biological Techniques 8MM20 and Microscopy for Biological Samples 8MM10, and when interested in Burcu Gumuscu's research then 8P380 Lab on a Chip Microdevices is highly recommended.

-If not taken in the bachelor: Applied cell biology 8LC00, Applied biostatistical modelling 2DBM90 https://www.tue.nl/en/research/research-groups/biointerface-science/ https://jandeboerlab.com/
+If not taken in the bachelor: Applied cell biology 8LC00, Applied biostatistical modelling 2DBM90